James Martin Peebles

-James Martin Peebles (March 23, 1822 – February 15, 1922) was an American physician, prolific author and organizer of many professional, medical, and Psychic/Spiritualist religious associations.
+James Martin Peebles (March 23, 1822 – February 15, 1922) was an American physician and prolific author.
+He was also an organizer of many professional, medical, and psychic/spiritualist religious associations.

 Biography

 Peebles was born in Whitingham, Vermont.
 Peebles was a member of the Indian Peace Commission of 1868, United States Consul at Trebizond, Turkey, and representative of the American Arbitration League at the Paris Peace Conference of 1919.
 A former Universalist minister, he became an Episcopalian after the American Civil War, and then a Spiritualist and Theosophist.
 Many of his books are on spiritualist subjects, although he also penned a quite popular book, titled How to Live a Century and Grow Old Gracefully.

 Peebles obtained a diploma in 1876 from the fraudulent Philadelphia University of Medicine and Surgery.
 He obtained a Doctor of Philosophy from the Medical University of Chicago in 1882.
 He was a professor in the Eclectic Medical College of Cincinnati.

 A few organizations Peebles took a leadership role in are the National Spiritualist Association, the California College of Sciences, the Peebles College of Science and Philosophy, the California Centenarian Club, and the California Humanitarian League.
 Peebles was an opponent of vaccination and vivisection.
 He authored Vaccination a Curse and a Menace to Personal Liberty in 1900.
 He was editor of the monthly magazine Temple of Health and Psychic Review.

 Peebles was influenced by Sylvester Graham and opposed the consumption of alcohol, coffee, meat, tea and tobacco.
 He was a vegetarianism activist and contributed articles to The Vegetarian Magazine.
 His diet was ovo-lacto vegetarian, he ate butter, cheese, eggs, milk, fruits, nuts and vegetables.

 Peebles was married to Mary M. Conkey, and they had three children, none of whom lived past infancy.